goserverless/serverless-typescript-example/README.md

 |-- serverless.local.yml: serverless config file for local development (serverless offline, ...)
 |-- src
 |---- const: it includes some constant variables
-|---- middlewares: it includes middlewares
+|---- middlewares: it includes middlewares for you projects
+|---- routes: it includes your routes
+|---- services: it includes your services
 ```

 ## Setup

 ### 1. Install packages